kelseywhallon/give-it-a-shot/README.md

 -   Create an Account navigation link, with a drop down for "Account Details" and "Favorites"
 -   Redirect user home after registering, instead of logging in
 -   Register/Log in errors - none are thrown, the user has no idea what is happenign
+-   Use React Contexts to avoid explicitly passing props down